TanStack/query/docs/src/pages/reference/QueryClient.md

 - `queryKey: QueryKey`: [Query Keys](../guides/query-keys)
 - `options: QueryOptions`

-> As stated in [`getquerydefaults`](#queryclientgetquerydefaults), the order of registration of query defaults does matter.
+> As stated in [`getQueryDefaults`](#queryclientgetquerydefaults), the order of registration of query defaults does matter.
-> Since the **first** matching defaults are returned by `getquerydefaults`, the registration should be made in the following order: from the **least generic key** to the **most generic one**.
+> Since the **first** matching defaults are returned by `getQueryDefaults`, the registration should be made in the following order: from the **least generic key** to the **most generic one**.
 This way, in case of specific key, the first matching one would be the expected one.

 ## `queryClient.getMutationDefaults`